 - Opposing counsel produces a PST containing responsive e-mails.
 As it turns out, they conducted a manual review of the mailbox within Outlook (bad idea), deleted e-mails that were privileged or non-responsive and produced the PST file without compacting it.
 In this scenario, whether or not deleted e-mails are included in e-Discovery processing would determine if the inadvertently produced privileged and non-responsive e-mails would make their way into your review database.

 - Similar to the first example above, an attorney from your firm opened and reviewed a PST file within Outlook without consulting with the litigation support department (again, bad idea).
 He deleted the e-mails that were privileged and gave you the PST for processing and production.
-Unless the processed data set is reviewed one more time by the attorney before production, processing deleted e-mails in this scenario can result in inadvertent production of privileged documents.
+Unless the processed data set is reviewed one more time by the attorney before production, processing deleted e-mail messages in this scenario can result in inadvertent production of privileged documents.

 - Mailboxes of multiple custodians were forensically collected from each custodian’s local computer.
 Some of the mailboxes contain deleted e-mails that are relevant to the case.
 In this scenario, you could miss critical information unless deleted e-mails were included during e-Discovery processing.